Bekun67/Super-Soukoban/README.md

 RIGHT KEY: Move Right

 R: Reset level
+Esc: Close the game if in the main menu, and exit the different levels while playing

+Change between levels in the level selector screen using the left and right keys

 DEBUG CONTROLS

 F1: Show Hitbox
 F2: Win
 F3: Lose
-Z(If in Initial Screen): Go To Title Screen
+Z(If in Initial Screen and Opening): Go To Title Screen
-Space Bar(If in Initial Screen): Go To Lvl 1

 LIST OF FEATURES